bids-standard/bids-extensions/docs/schema.md

 ## Schema documentation

-A full desctiption of the schema can be found on this [website][bidsschematools_rtd] where you will also find the documentation for the python package to interact with the schema, [bidsschematools][bidsschematools_pypi].
+A full description of the schema can be found on this [website][bidsschematools_rtd] where you will also find the documentation for the python package to interact with the schema, [bidsschematools][bidsschematools_pypi].